 Our family law team offers an initial consultation at a reduced cost $110 for the first 30 minutes.
 Any costs beyond the initial consultation will be discussed with you at the conclusion of your attendance.

-If you would like to make an appointment for an initial consultation please contact Leah Cullen on 89462982.
+If you would like to make an appointment for an initial consultation please contact Sarah Kelly on 89462982.